-The bright colour yellow is full of energy, bringing positive emotions, cheer, joy, optimism and confidence.
+The bright color yellow is full of energy, bringing positive emotions, cheer, joy, optimism and confidence.
 There’s a reason smiley stickers and emojis are yellow!
 It stimulates creativity, imagination and mental activity.
 Yet we also associate irrationality, jealousy and anxiety and caution with yellow.

 Orange: sweet and sour

-Orange combines the stimulation and high energy of red with the joy and cheer of yellow to create another engaging, active colour.
+Orange combines the stimulation and high energy of red with the joy and cheer of yellow to create another engaging, active color.
 The positive associations with orange reach of self-confidence and independence to adventure, extroversion, creative and warm.
 On the negative side, we can perceive orange as superficial, self-indulgent, cheap and pessimistic.